-Click on the link below to download the meeting report in French (English version coming soon).
+Click on the link below to download the meeting report in French or English.
 This report features session highlights, video clips and selected figures from the meeting.

 Friday 7th September 2018, Hôtel Saint James Albany Paris Louvre Rivoli, France